-5.5 Will a clearance decision cover ancillary restrictions?
+5.7 Will a clearance decision cover ancillary restrictions?

 Under the Competition Act, a decision that authorises a concentration also covers the restrictions directly related and necessary to the implementation of the same concentration.

-The Authority has in several cases cleared ancillary restraints, such as non-compete obligations (see cases 47/2003, PPTV/PT Conteúdos/Sport TV, Decision of 8 April 2004, and 3/2004, Lusomundo/Ocasião-Anuncipress, Decision of 19 April 2004).
+The Authority has in several cases cleared ancillary restraints, such as non-compete obligations (see cases 47/2003, PPTV/PT Conteúdos/Sport TV, Decision of 8 April 2004, and 3/2004, Lusomundo/Ocasião-Anuncipress, Decision of 19 April 2004), including non-compete obligations whose duration exceeds the three years prescribed by the guidelines of the European Commission (see case 52/2006, Mota Engil/RL, Decision of 27 December 2006).

-5.6 Can a decision on merger clearance be appealed?
+5.8 Can a decision on merger clearance be appealed?

 Concentrations prohibited by the Authority may nonetheless be authorised by the Minister for the Economy under an extraordinary appeal mechanism set out in the Statutes of the Competition Authority (a similar solution also exists in other European competition legislations, such as the German Competition Act).
 Parties to a concentration that has been prohibited by the Authority can therefore lodge an appeal with the Minister within 30 days of the notification of the prohibition decision.
 The Minister may authorise the operation when it benefits fundamental national economic interests, which compensate the restrictions of competition arising from its implementation.
 This Decision must be duly reasoned and may contain conditions and obligations in order to mitigate its negative impact on competition.
-The Minister recently overturned for the first time a prohibition decision of the Authority in case 22/2005, Brisa/AEO/AEA (Authority's Decision of 7 April 2006, Ministerial Decision of 8 June 2006).
+The Minister overturned for the first (and only) time a prohibition decision of the Authority in case 22/2005, Brisa/AEO/AEA (Authority's Decision of 7 April 2006, Ministerial Decision of 8 June 2006).

 Independently from the extraordinary appeal procedure described above, all Authority's decisions producing external effects are subject to judicial review by the Lisbon Commerce Court ("Tribunal de Comércio de Lisboa"), which is competent to hear appeals against the Authority's decisions clearing or prohibiting a concentration or applying fines to undertakings.
-The same Court is also competent to hear appeals against the Minister's Decision ruling on the extraordinary appeal procedure described above.
 Only appeals against decisions applying a fine suspend the effect of the same decision.
 However, the undertakings concerned or other interested third parties may ask for the Court to order interim measures, amongst them the suspension of the effects of the decision.
 Judgments of the Commerce Court can be appealed to the Lisbon Appeal Court ("Tribunal da Relação de Lisboa") and ultimately, in case of decisions other than the application of fines, to the Supreme Court ("Supremo Tribunal de Justiça"), although limited to points of law (appeals referring only to points of law are lodged directly with the Supreme Court).